-Amazon Shifts Strategy to Support 3rd Party Sellers
+Amazon Shifts Strategy to Support Third Party Sellers

-Great news for the ALGO Community!
+Great news for the ALGO Online Retail Community!
 Third-Party FBA sellers.

-Digiday released an article via Hilary Milnes discussing how Amazon adjusted their strategy over the past few years to support third-party sellers.
+Digiday released an article via Hilary Milnes discussing how Amazon adjusted its strategy over the past few years to support and invest in third party sellers.
 The company recognized that they make more money letting other people sell products on its marketplace rather than directly selling to customers itself.

-Amazon’s Third-Party marketplace is thriving because more people are learning how to sell on the platform thanks to resources like ALGO’s Online Retail Mastery Course.
-These resources are teaching small-business owners, big brands, and resellers like us the correct business model to reel in profits.
+Amazon’s Third Party marketplace is thriving because more people are learning how to sell on the platform thanks to resources like ALGO’s Online Retail Mastery Course.
+These resources are teaching small-business owners, big brands, and resellers like us the best Amazon business model to reel in profits.

-This marketplace trend influenced Amazon to shift their focus.
+This marketplace trend influenced Amazon to shift its focus.
 Amazon is now allocating resources towards third-party sellers that used to only be available for wholesale vendors.

 The company is providing more e-commerce features and capabilities such as: